sunfmin/photo-video-sharing/How-to-Write-Good-Specs-Slides.md

 ### Transform This Bad Requirement:

-❌ "Build a photo sharing system using AWS S3, with React frontend and GraphQL API.
-Use Redis for caching and ensure sub-200ms response times."
+❌ "Build a photo sharing system using AWS S3,
+with React frontend and GraphQL API.
+Use Redis for caching and ensure sub-200ms."

 ### Your Turn:
 - Write a user story (As a...
 I want... so that...)